 - Outsourcing the drafting to the business plan writer.

-Using an online business plan software for your newspapers stall's business plan
+Using an online business plan software for your newspaper stall's business plan

-Using online business planning software is the most efficient and modern way to create a newspapers stall business plan.
+Using online business planning software is the most efficient and modern way to create a newspaper stall business plan.